Urgent need: Rachel

 Underdog is fully volunteer based, and relies completely on donations from the public.

-100% of donation proceeds go towards medical bills, food and foster supplies, and resources to keep animals with their families.
+100% of donation proceeds go towards medical bills, food and foster supplies, and resources to keep animals with their families, not on administrative bloat, advertising, and other large overheads that distract from the animals in our care.

 Any amount makes a huge difference.
 If you can spare a few dollars now, or want to become a regular donor, use the "donate money" button below.
 This goes directly to our Square site, which allows us to quickly put your funds to use.